juanjerezm/J4/notes/technologies.md

-# Notes on technologies
+# Technology Notes

 ## Assumptions
-- Ramping rate of is assumed as 25% for all cogeneration technologies.
+- Ramping rate of is assumed as 100% for all technologies.
 - All cogeneration technologies are assumed as backpressure configuration.
 - Minimum load is disregarded.